google/santa/Docs/details/santabs.md

 ##### Bundle Hash

 The found events are sorted by their file SHA-256 hash.
 The hashes are concatenated and then SHA-256 hashed.
-This now a strong indicator on what Mach-O executables where on disk at the time of scan.
-This can then be verified by the sync server when deciding generate rules.
+This is now a strong indicator on what Mach-O executables were within the bundle at the time of scan.
+This can then be verified by the sync server when deciding to generate rules.